dwavesystems/dimod/docs/reference/bqm.rst

 Usage
 =====

-In Ocean, there are four objects that represent BQMs
+In Ocean, there are four objects that represent BQMs, differentiated by the data structure used to encode their structure and biases.

 * :ref:`AdjArrayBQM <adjarraybqm_dimod>`: Uses c++ vectors as arrays
 * :ref:`AdjDictBQM <adjdictbqm_dimod>`: Uses python dictionaries
 * :ref:`AdjMapBQM <adjmapbqm_dimod>`: Uses c++ maps
 * :ref:`AdjVectorBQM <adjvectorbqm_dimod>`: Uses c++ vectors

+The documentation for each class outlines some of the advantages and disadvantages of the different representations.

+.. todo: we'll probably want a comparative adj/disadv table here but for now
+..
+I am not sure how to best represent it succinctly

-All of these BQM types use an adjacency structure, in which each variable tracks its own linear bias and its neighborhood.
+All of the BQM types use an adjacency structure, in which each variable tracks its own linear bias and its neighborhood.
 For instance, given a BQM,